Kyle Abbott (The Young and the Restless): Reception

 In 2009, Jamey Giddens of Zap2it wrote that Zack Conroy would fit well as a teenaged version of the character, saying he "would kill to see Conroy create the role of a teenage Kyle Abbott on The Young and the Restless".
 He also criticized Kyle's absence over the years and predicted his return to the soap opera, writing: "Imagine Kyle Abbott arriving in Genoa City with a massive chip on his shoulder.
 Maybe he could seduce that annoying Eden away from Noah, or get involved in a steamy affair with a woman twice his age, like Lauren Fenmore (the woefully-underutilized Tracey Bregman)?"
 Jillian Bowe (also of Zap2it) criticized Ryan's introduction and the character's return in 2010, writing: "Sound the alarm and blow the trumpets.
 After years of begging and pleading with the regime over at The Young and the Restless to bring back Jack Abbott's (Peter Bergman) sons, one of them finally appears—sort of.
 Since Diane (now played by 30-something Maura West) returned, Y&R has all but beat fans over the head in reminding us of how Kyle was conceived, all the while neglecting to explain why Abby—who was conceived at the very same time as her cousin—is now decades older than him.
 What gives?
 De-SORASing the long-anticipated character of Kyle Abbott is a huge no-no and gigantic re-write of history.
 Good, bad or sticky, Y&R fans will always remember that two babies came from Kay Alden's wacky, sperm caper.
 My vote is Y&R needs to age Kyle appropriately before fans decide to flush this story (if not Jack and Victor's swimmers) down the drain."
 Tommy Garrett of the website Highlight Hollywood wrote that Hood's performance was "sensational" and found him "very handsome"; though was unfavorable of his successor, Sawyer, writing: "Hartley Sawyer, who with all due respect, is not attractive and actually very boring in the role."
 Soap Opera Digest described the decision to "dump the charming Blake Hood" and recast the character with Sawyer as "puzzling".

+Charlie Mason from Soaps She Knows placed the 2015 recast of Kyle on his list of the worst soap opera recasts of all time, commenting that while Buchanan had a "promising career", he had been "a flop in the role" that Michael ", and also commented on how Sawyer's portrayal was also "short-lived".
+He also said that Mealor had made the role "very much his own".